 The best, easiest and most presentable method is to cut off most of the fabric leaving about 1-2 inches depending on hoop size.
 I sew a simple running stitch through the fabric, pull it taut and tie it off.
 Simple and it looks pretty and tidy :) It also means if you want to add to the design in anyway in the future it can be done relatively hassle free.

 Who are your hoops for?

 Anyone...everyone!
 Basically made to order for any age, any type of person and for any occasion.
 My hoops in particular are very popular gifts for christenings/new babies etc however if you're buying for the little folk please ensure to keep out of reach, for display only and not a toy! :)

 Do you post worldwide?

-I do!
-When I started my business I was scared to post worldwide but I quickly got over that and LOVE knowing my hoops have reached customers as far as Australia, Germany, Canada and more.
+I do and I LOVE knowing my hoops have reached customers as far as the USA, Australia, Germany, Canada, China, Dubai and more.